 21-04-2026

-What is the Color Spectrum
+What is the Colour Spectrum

 When white light passes through a prism or is diffracted by a surface, it splits into its monochromatic components, revealing a continuous sequence of hues ranging from violet to red.